Introduction to Analyzing Digital and Analog Transponders

 5. Click Apply to accept your changes and to keep the Properties Browser open.

-Enabling refraction
+Enabling atmospheric refraction

 1. Select the Basic - Refraction page.

-2. Select the Use Refraction in Access Computations check box.
+2. Select the Use Refraction in Access Computations checkbox.

-3. Open the Refraction Model: shortcut menu.
+3. Open the Refraction Model dropdown list.

 4. Select the ITU-R model.